junxit/us-congress-bills-111/metadata.md

 - 2009-11-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3639.
 - 2009-11-04 — The Speaker designated the Honorable Ed Pastor to act as Chairman of the Committee.
 - 2009-11-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12320, H12322)
+- 2009-11-05 — Received in the Senate.
+- 2009-12-23 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.